 As shown in Table 6, the estimated effective Table A Assessment Rate is \$230/AF.
-However, this rate exceeds the maximum rate of \$195/AF recommended for the 2023 Proposition 218 proceedings.
+However, this rate exceeds the maximum rate of \$195/AF based on the \$20 annual increment authorized previously by the Board of Directors.
 Therefore, as shown in Table 7, the recommended replenishment assessment rates proposed for 2023/2024 are: